WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

-- Zeroth Law Rebellion: Though Smart AIs are only barely Three Laws-Compliant, their sense of duty can still lead them to disobey their erstwhile masters; the Created, the resurrected Cortana's rogue Smart AI faction, believe that by taking the Mantle of Responsibility, they can better serve humanity and other organics by using Forerunner technology to forcibly create a galactic utopia.
+- Zeroth Law Rebellion: Though Smart AIs are only barely Three Laws-Compliant to begin with, even their sense of duty can still lead them to disobey their erstwhile masters; the Created, the resurrected Cortana's rogue Smart AI faction, believe that by taking the Mantle of Responsibility, they can better serve humanity and other organics by using Forerunner technology to forcibly create a galactic utopia.

 Cortana (CTN 0452-9)

 An Artificial Intelligence and a main character in her own right, Cortana serves as Mission Control, whether she's uploaded into external computers or the Chief's Powered Armor.
 According to Expanded Universe material, she was created as tech support (on-the-spot hacking) for a secret mission into Covenant space, but as time goes on, her role gets a lot more complicated.

 - Badass Bookworm: Her primary purpose is to provide support for the Master Chief, but give her the keys to a ship and she will wreck house; at the beginning of Combat Evolved, she controls the Pillar of Autumn with such skill that she takes down four Covenant ships.

 - Belligerent Sexual Tension: Mildly; her and Chief snark at each other a fair amount, but the two have a closeness that sometimes borders on romantic.